Faculty

 Dr. Brown graduated with a Bachelor of Science in Pharmacy from the Philadelphia College of Pharmacy and Science and a Doctor of Pharmacy from the University of Florida.
 She has worked as a clinical pharmacist at Geisinger Medical Center for more than 20 years.
 In 2003, she implemented a pharmacist-managed anemia clinic.
 She is the preceptor for the nephrology rotation.
 She is an adjunct assistant professor in multiple schools of pharmacy and precepts PharmD students in nephrology.
 Dr. Brown’s areas of interest include nephrology, solid organ transplant, anemia management and the proper use of erythropoietin stimulating agents.
 She has published papers on anemia management.

-Dr. Dillon received her Doctor of Pharmacy from Duquesne University in Pittsburgh, Pa., in 2019.
+Dr. Dillon received her Doctorate of Pharmacy degree from Duquesne University in Pittsburgh, PA in 2019.
 Following graduation, she accepted a position as a clinical pharmacist with the Geisinger team.
-Her primary areas of practice are infectious diseases and internal medicine and she serves as a preceptor for students, PGY1 residents and PGY2 residents in these areas.
-Dr. Dillon is active in various committees, including Antimicrobial Stewardship, Action Team and the PGY1 and PGY2 Critical Care Residency Advisory committees.
-She is also a faculty member for the ID Physician Fellowship Program.
+Her primary areas of practice are infectious disease and internal medicine and she serves as a preceptor for students, PGY1 residents and PGY2 residents in these areas.
+She also is a faculty member for the ID Physician Fellowship program.
+She holds board certifications in infectious disease (BCIDP) and pharmacotherapy (BCPS).
+Dr. Dillon is active in various committees including antimicrobial stewardship, as well as PGY1 and PGY2 critical care residency advisory committees.
 She is a member of ACCP and IDSA.
-Her professional interests include precepting, HIV, internal medicine and antimicrobial stewardship.
+Her professional interests include precepting, HIV management and antimicrobial stewardship.
+Outside of work, she enjoys traveling, outdoor activities and is a high school track and field coach.

 Director of Pharmacy, Geisinger Medical Center